mbeacom/drone-on-kubernetes/README.md

 # Drone on Kubernetes

 This repository contains example [Kubernetes](http://kubernetes.io/) manifests for Drone.
-Each subdirectory is a different setup, as described below:
+Each subdirectory offers a different environment and set of configurations:

-* ``gke-with-https`` - A production-ready Drone 0.5.x install for
-  [Google Container Engine](https://cloud.google.com/container-engine/)
+* ``gke`` - Scripts and manifests for running Drone 0.5.x on [Google Container Engine](https://cloud.google.com/container-engine/) (hosted Kubernetes).
-  (hosted Kubernetes).